PraveenUppar/IEEEVITBHOPAL/README.md

 4. Node.js: JavaScript runtime environment for building the server-side application
 5. Express.js: Node.js web framework for building the application's backend
 6. MongoDB: NoSQL database for storing data
-7. Mongoose: MongoDB object modeling tool for interacting with the database
+7. Mongoose: MongoDB object modelling tool for interacting with the database
 8. Bcrypt: Library for hashing and salting passwords
 9. JSON Web Token: Library for creating and verifying JSON Web Tokens (JWT) for authentication and authorization
 10. Cookie-parser: Middleware for parsing cookies in HTTP requests